Index

 Source: NHS Digital data not in the public domain, from the Breast Screening Programme

-Slightly fewer women in Hull attended their breast screening appointment within six months of invitation for 2020/21 compared to England and other CCGs across Humber, Coast and Vale.
+Note the second indicator presented relates to screening within six months out of those screened in the last year, but it does not specifically state this within Fingertips (and the label cannot be changed).
+Slightly more women in Hull attended their breast screening appointment within six months of invitation for 2021/22 compared to England but the percentage was the lowest across other CCGs within Humber, Coast and Vale.

 Compared with benchmark